alanverresen/django-keys/docs/content/user_guide/introduction.rst

 On top of managing several secrets, Django projects typically also have to manage various configuration settings that depend on the environments that they are deployed in.
-For example, the DATABASES setting used by developers, is likely to be different from the DATABASES setting used in production environments.
+For example, the DATABASES setting used by developers, or in test environments, is likely to be different from the DATABASES setting used in production environments.

 **django-keys** provides a unified approach to handle all of these problems in a clean and secure way that is easy to manage.

 -------------------------------------------------------------------------------
 Approaches